 3. Start with making the cake batter by creaming the butter and sugar until a pale light color.

-5. Add half the milk with half of the flour, keeping the mixer on a slow speed.
-Once combined, add the coffee mixture, the rest of the milk and flour.
+5. Keeping the mixer on a slow speed, add the coffee mixture, milk and the rest of the flour.

 We'd love to hear from you and what you thought of our Moist Coffee Loaf Cake recipe.
 Did you make any changes or add some other goodies?
 Let us know in the comments below.
 Thanks for reading and happy cooking!